SoloTech01/PhoneX/README.md

 Added features:

-- all phone numbers generated using the program exists and are 100% valid
+- all phone numbers generated using the program exists and are 100% valid (validity of all phone numbers is guaranteed)

 - saves phone numbers as a .txt file in both the current working directory and in the android general storage path in a folder "phonex"